donggegithub/websphere-graphite/README.md

     emea.fr.hydre2.was.h2srv1.threadPool.WebContainer.currentPoolSize 0 1357237139
     emea.fr.hydre2.was.h2srv1.threadPool.WebContainer.maximumPoolSize 50 1357237139

+You can group different options in a single query.
 If metric names contain characters that can not be used in a metric scheme (like "." and "/"), they will be replaced by an underscore.

 ### Options